-This funnel varies for different industries, but, in general, requires that sales and marketing be in close contact with each other regarding the status of leads.
+This funnel varies for different industries, but in general, requires that sales and marketing closely coordinate their efforts and share vital data about lead status.

-So how do the two departments work together to bring in inquiries and turn them into closed deals?
+So then how do these two departments work together to bring in inquiries and turn them into closed deals?
 Lead tracking.

 How does lead tracking work?

-Modern software and tools allow marketers and sales reps to track where inquiries came from and their development into variations of qualified and accepted leads along the funnel.
-Multiple tools often integrate together to make this happen (marketing automation, customer relationship management, lead management, and call tracking software).
-These tools track the various touch points that users make across channels–both online and offline.
+Modern software and tools allow marketers and sales reps to track where inquiries came from, and monitor prospects as they develop into variations of qualified and accepted leads throughout the funnel.
+Multiple tools often integrate together to make this happen — this includes marketing automation tech, customer relationship and lead management software, and call tracking services).
+These tools usually track multiple touchpoints across channels, both online and offline.

 Why is lead tracking important?